Mt Kilimanjaro▾

 • Staying hydrated is very important, as dehydration can exacerbate the symptoms of altitude sickness.

-Following all these strategies are not just preventative.
+Following all these strategies is not just preventative.
 They are essential practices that can make the difference between a successful Kilimanjaro Climb and a potentially dangerous situation.

 Medical Advice and Safety Measures on Kilimanjaro